-Why prep?
-Here are a few *very* good reasons…
+Why prepare for disasters and emergencies?
+Here are a few very good reasons:

 - Terrorist attacks are now the norm.
-Europe has fallen (France, the UK, Belgium), and ISIS has even been know to recruit them on US soil.
+Europe has fallen (France, the UK, Belgium), and ISIS has even been know to recruit terrorists on E.U. and U.S. soil.

 - Racial wars.
 Terrorist attacks are just the tip of the iceberg.
 Every day, there are all sorts of racial conflicts, and with the rise of Islamic extremism, more and more people abuse and are being abused… in bus stations, in the streets, sometimes in their own homes.
 The clash of civilizations has begun and it’ll last for DECADES.